The Best Breakfast Burritos In Los Angeles guide image

 photo credit: Jessica Grossfield

-Perfect For:Breakfast
+$$$$Perfect For:Breakfast

-The breakfast burrito at Cafe Los Feliz is kind of the only good thing about this extremely popular (i.e., crowded) brunch spot.
-The place is very on-brand for Los Feliz—long lines, décor that hasn’t changed since the early 2000’s, servers who are mentally juggling 5000 different things at any given time—but wow, is that breakfast burrito a work of beauty.
+The breakfast burrito at Cafe Los Feliz is the only good thing about this extremely popular (i.e., crowded) brunch spot.
+The place is very on-brand for Los Feliz—long lines, décor that hasn’t changed since the early 2000s, servers who are mentally juggling 5000 different things at any given time—but wow, is that breakfast burrito a work of beauty.
 The standard one that comes with eggs, bacon, melted cheddar jack and chipotle sauce is great, but it’s the special (spot it on a handwritten sign next to the register) you want.
 Wrapped inside is soujuk, a spicy, dry-cured Armenian sausage that lends a nice kick and extra heft to the burrito.

-The hulking Dispatch Hall Burrito at Isaac’s Cafe in Wilmington is so named for its apparent popularity with workers at the longshoreman staff hall just across the street.
+The hulking Dispatch Hall Burrito at Isaac’s Cafe in Wilmington is named for its apparent popularity with workers at the longshoreman staff hall just across the street.
 And frankly, it’s hard to imagine a better breakfast if you’re moving around thousands of pounds of freight at the Port of LA each day.
-It’s filled with fluffy rice and stewed beans, soft and cheesy scrambled eggs, crisp bacon, and they don't skimp on the avocado.
+This burrito is filled with fluffy rice and stewed beans, soft and cheesy scrambled eggs, crisp bacon, and they don't skimp on the avocado.
 They’ll even let you substitute in carne asada if that’s your thing.
-We suggest asking for an extra cup of their unique salsa verde, which is sharp and tangy from raw tomatillos.
+We suggest asking for an extra cup of their salsa verde, which is sharp and tangy from raw tomatillos.

 Run by the same people are Guerrilla Tacos around the corner, Guerrilla Cafecito is a tiny cafe in the Arts District open 8-11am daily.
 The GTLA Burrito is fantastic—there’s tender sirloin steak accompanied by avocado, chile de arbol salsa, and super-crispy hash browns.
 It’s all wrapped in a burrito coated in melted jack cheese.
 Don’t leave without one of their basketball-sized milk-and-lemon donuts, either.